 - If you enjoy carbs, try to avoid anything fried or highly processed (such as fries or white bread).
 Instead choose either rice, regular or sweet potato, whole grains or legumes.

 - Tweak your meal: Order creamy sauces and dressing on the side.
 They are usually high in salt, sugar and loaded with bad fat.
-To add flavour to your salad, make your own dressing by using one tablespoon of olive oil and vinegar.
+To add flavor to your salad, make your own dressing by using one tablespoon of olive oil and vinegar.
 Instead of creamy pasta sauce opt for a tomato based one.

 Don’t be afraid to ask the server to modify your order.
-If you order a burger, skip the bun and swap your fries for salad.
+If you order a burger, skip the bun and swap your fries for a salad.
 If you must have potatoes, request to have it boiled, grilled or baked.

 - Opt for your food to be grilled, baked, steamed or boiled rather than fried.
 This cuts out a lot of saturated fat and calories.
 Remember, your server is there to help you, so you can always request how to prepare your food.